 The emergence of the aesthetic as a theoretical category is closely bound up with the material process by which cultural production, at an early stage of bourgeois society, becomes 'autonomous' - autonomous, that is, of the various social functions which it has traditionally served.
 Once artefacts become commodities in the market place, they exist for nothing and nobody in particular, and can consequently be rationalized, ideologically speaking, as existing entirely and gloriously for themselves.
 It is this notion of autonomy or self-referentiality which the new discourse of aesthetics is centrally concerned to elaborate; ...that art is thereby conveniently sequestered from all other social practices, to become an isolated enclave within which the dominant social order can find an idealized refuge from its own actual values of competitiveness, exploitation and material possessiveness.(9)

-Charles J. Lumsden, a sociobiologist, foresees in his essay "Aesthetics" presented in The Sociobiological Imagination, that, for sociobiology, aesthetics would become in the '90s what ethics were in the '80s, namely a new source of ideas to verify matters usually considered as being part exclusively of philosophical discourse.
+Charles J. Lumsden, a sociobiologist, foresees in his essay "Aesthetics" presented in The ethics were in the '80s, namely a new source of ideas to verify matters usually considered as being part exclusively of philosophical discourse.